-Treating Addiction with Virtual Outpatient & IOP (Intensive Outpatient Treatment) at Origins Counselling
+Treating Addiction with Outpatient & IOP (Intensive Outpatient Treatment) at Origins Counselling

 Men and women with an addiction to alcohol, cocaine, and narcotics can begin recovery through outpatient and intensive outpatient programs provided by Origins Counseling Dallas.
-At a time when not everyone may feel comfortable with in-person services, patients can also choose to participate virtually.
 When you’re ready to break free from dependence, a program close to home that fits within your work schedule can make starting recovery easier.

 Origins Counseling serves men and women with a variety of substance use issues.
 Among the most common are alcohol, cocaine, and narcotics.
 Below you’ll see some of the risks associated with each type of substance.

 Three Types of Commonly Misused Substances

 Most people in recovery have struggled with alcohol use.
 It changes the way the brain works, it changes behavior, and it can even lead to changes in the way you look.
 How it impacts you personally depends on how much you drink, how often you drink, your family history, your age, and your overall wellness.
 Drinking too much can affect your brain function, cause liver and heart damage, and possibly lead to certain kinds of cancers.